cscsCSCScscs/pyodbc/Connection.md

 the internal format matches what the database sends.

-### Context manager
+## Context Manager

-The Connection object does support the Python context manager syntax (the `with` statement), but it's important to understand the "context" in this scenario.
-The following code:
+Connection objects do support the Python context manager syntax (the `with` statement), but it's important to understand the "context" in this scenario.
+For example, the following code:
 ```python
 with pyodbc.connect('mydsn') as cnxn:
     do_stuff